fantonatos/ArchInstaller/README.md

 Minimal installation:
  - Linux kernel, glibc, coreutils, binutils, systemd
  - bash, ssh, git, vim and nano
- - Microcode for Intel:r: CPUs
+ - Microcode for Intel® CPUs
  - systemd-networkd, systemd-resolved, and iwd for networking
  - systemd-boot bootloader
  - Enough programs to have a mostly POSIX-compliant PC